Demo Kitchen Recipe: Corned Beef Hash

 Both crisp and soft, and oh so satisfying, corned beef hash is the PERFECT hangover cure after St. Patty's Day.
 Concocted as a cunning means for using leftover meat, hash owes its name to the French word hacher - to chop, the only technique involved in its preparation.
 Simply chop or dice the ingredients and dump them into the skillet.
 The key to memorable hash is (after tossing in the roasted potatoes in the skillet) letting the ingredients rest in the skillet as they are sautéing.
 This ensures that a crispy crust is formed.

 Corned Beef Hash

-1 # Red Potatoes, large dice
+- 1 lb Red Potatoes, large dice

-Olive Oil as needed
+- Olive Oil, as needed

-Salt and Black Pepper to taste
+- Salt and Black Pepper to taste

-2 Tbsp Unsalted Butter
+- 2 Tbsp Unsalted Butter

-1 Yellow Onion, diced
+- 1 Yellow Onion, diced

-1 Green Bell Pepper, diced
+- 1 Green Bell Pepper, diced

-1 Red Bell Pepper, diced
+- 1 Red Bell Pepper, diced

-3 Cloves of Garlic, minced
+- 3 Cloves of Garlic, minced

-1 1/2 # Corned Beef, diced
+- 1-1/2 lbs Corned Beef, diced

-Choped Parsley for garnish
+- Chopped Parsley for garnish

-1. Preheat your oven to 400 degrees.
+- Preheat your oven to 400 degrees.
 Toss the potatoes with olive oil, salt, and pepper and bake until golden brown and tender (approximately 18 minutes).

-2. In a large skillet over medium-high heat, melt the butter and saute the onions, peppers, and garlic until the onions are translucent and the peppers are soft.
+- In a large skillet over medium-high heat, melt the butter and saute the onions, peppers, and garlic until the onions are translucent and the peppers are soft.

-4. Toss in the potatoes and saute until hot.
+- Toss in the potatoes and saute until hot.
 Sprinkle with parsley and serve.